12 Restricting agent checks

 test.batscript can be executed with any arguments, including unintended ones. - The

-vfs.file.*pattern matches only item keys without parameters; however, allvfs.fileitems require parameters. - The
+vfs.file.*(^vfs\.file\..*$) pattern matches item keys both with and without parameters; however, allvfs.fileitems require parameters. - The

 To secure these rules, explicitly allow executing test.bat only with specific arguments, and deny correct item key patterns; for example: